 The salesperson is the frontline interface between the bank and the investment client.
 Clients encompass a wide variety of investors, from pension and mutual fund companies to wealthy individuals and families.
 The main “product” being sold is the bank’s research, written by its various analysts.
 Clients buy and sell stocks with a particular bank in exchange for access to written research and in many cases to the analysts themselves.
 Office hours are shorter than for editors and analysts, but salespeople face greater demands in entertaining clients and travel.
 Language skills and a wide range of business and social contacts are definite advantages.
 Many large banks in American and European cities have sales desks that specialize in international stocks.

 Networking is essential to finding the decision makers who can offer you a job.
-Meet people at the American Chamber of Commerce in your target country (see Web link below).
+Meet people at the American Chamber of Commerce in your target country.
 Many alumni associations at larger universities have chapters abroad, some of whose members work in investment research and sales.
 While banks may hire you directly, most use the services of professional recruiters.
-Two of the best-known international finance recruiters are Korn/Ferry International and Michael Page International (below).
+Two of the best-known international finance recruiters are Korn Ferry International and Michael Page International.
 Smaller local recruiters may specialize in placements in your country of interest.

-CFA Institute; www.cfainstitute.org).
-The premier organization for research analysts, CFA awards the Chartered Financial Analyst (CFA) designation.
+CFA Institute is the premier organization for research analysts, CFA awards the Chartered Financial Analyst (CFA) designation.

-American Chapters of Commerce (AmCham).
-Go to www.uschamber.com for a country-by-country list of AmCham organizations which sponsor events for professionals.
+American Chamber of Commerce Directory for a country-by-country list of AmCham organizations which sponsor events for professionals.

-Michael Page International.
-Pulldown bar on home page, www.michaelpage.com, has national offices for 14 countries outside the U.S.
+Michael Page International has job postings and national offices for many countries outside the U.S.